Take a sneak peek into the intricacies of bridal mehndi designs that'll inspire you to get creative with your own. Do bookmark the ones you like.

 4. Arabic Mehndi Designs

 Arabic designs are less elaborate but equally intricate.
 If you don’t want your entire hands and feet to be covered in mehndi, then Arabic bridal mehndi is the best option for you.
 It can run from the lower corner of the palm, diagonally to the index finger or cover the palm diagonally and then spread to all the fingers.
 These simple mehndi designs look very graceful at the back of hands and the feet.
+They mostly end up in narrow designs begun from bold and clear less intricate designs.
+They have the touch of the Mughal art and architecture in the Arabic bridal mehndi designs.
+Simplistic yet elegant is one way to describe it.

 5. Dulha Dulhan Mehndi Designs

 Make your hands a canvas and paint a story!
 The special Dulhan mehndi designs can be pre-selected or you can let your mehndi artist create an original masterpiece.
 Bridal mehndi designs with a groom drawn on one hand and the bride on the other look very beautiful.
 It’s a traditional design that beautifully signifies the wedding.
+They often tell the story very intricately if the bridal mehndi designs are done by talented professionals who can put instant ideas in art as you narrate your love story.

 6. Peacock Design

 There are some brides who like to pick their own mehndi designs, the way you choose bridal makeup and wedding hairstyle, while some like to just go with the flow, quite literally!
 If you haven’t picked a bridal mehndi design yet, pick one from the pictures here or just trust your mehndi artist to do a great job.
 With your pretty, manicured nails and the beautiful bridal lehenga, every design will complement your look.
+From minimal designs to intricate ones, you can select one from the ocean of options on the internet even or remember one of your friends' or cousins' bridal mehndi designs and improvise it for yourself.

-Ensure you surf the market for some latest mehndi trends.
+Ensure you surf the market for some latest bridal mehndi designs.
 It's your Mehndi ceremony so don't compromise on the quality of the henna or the creativity of the design.
 Everything should be perfect.
 Try the mehndi on a smaller area first to see if the artist's henna mix suits you or not.
 You wouldn't want to be dealing with all allergies on your big day.
 Preferably, make the mix at home before the ceremony and ask your mehndi artist to use that.
 This way, you can always apply other products to make your mehndi darker.
 Try mehndi oil or sugar and lemon juice mix before and after the application of your design.
 Also, if you want your mehndi colour to come out in full bloom and it pretty shades of red and maroon that try putting your hands on the mist created by burning cloves.
 Take a handful of cloves and put it on the stove and move your hands in and around the mist it evaporates.
 This mist is known to boost the henna colour.

 Don't forget to pose all pretty while getting your mehndi done.
 We know it would be tiresome to keep sitting still for that long so give your siblings and bridesmaids the duty of keeping you entertained during it all.